Shanghai Reports New Local COVID-19 Case

 Shanghai Health Commission has confirmed a new locally transmitted COVID-19 case.

-The case, a 29 year old male, is a worker at Pudong Airport handling imported cargo.
+The case was a close contact of the Pudong Airport worker case that was confirmed on January 24, and was already under medical observation in centralized isolation.

-He is a resident of Fengxian District, a suburban district in the south of Shanghai.
-Group 8 Xingfu Village, Fengcheng Town, Fengxian District has now been designated medium risk.
+Thirty close contacts of the new case have been put under medical observation in centralized isolation, with all testing negative so far.

-The case has been transferred to the Shanghai Public Health Clinical Center for isolation and treatment, and he is reported to be in stable condition.
+The Pudong Airport worker is a resident of Fengxian District, a suburban district in the south of Shanghai.
+The Group 8 area of Xingfu Village, Fengcheng Town, Fengxian District has been designated medium-risk.

-As of midday on Monday, a total of 96 close contacts and 189 contacts of those contacts had been put under medical observation in centralized isolation, with all testing negative so far.
+READ MORE: Medium Risk Area in Fengxian After Pudong Airport Local COVID-19 Case

-The cases were centered around a store named China Fresh Tea on Yuyuan Lu in Jing’an District, located 200 meters from the No. 1 exit of Jing’an Temple Station.
+The cases were centered around a store named China Fresh Tea at 228 Yuyuan Lu in Jing’an District, located 200 meters from the No. 1 exit of Jing’an Temple Station.
+The lockdown at 228 Yuyuan Lu was lifted at midnight last night.

 READ MORE: Highly Infectious Omicron Variant Confirmed in Shanghai

-Officials have urgeed people to avoid unnecessary trips outside Shanghai during the upcoming Spring Festival holiday, while gatherings should be reduced.
+Officials have urged people to avoid unnecessary trips outside Shanghai during the upcoming Spring Festival holiday, while gatherings should be reduced.

-At the time of publication, China had identified 18 high-risk areas and 79 medium-risk areas, including the milk tea store in Jing’an District and the newly designated area in Fengxian District.
+At the time of publication, China had identified 12 high-risk areas and 50 medium-risk areas, including the Group 8 area of Xingfu Village in Fengxian District.
 Scan the QR to find out where they are and see the latest numbers:

 [Cover image via NIAID-RML]